bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/start.rst

 Anonymous
    If the checkbox has been checked anonymous users (which own the *Everybody* role by default) may start the process.
-If unchecked it limits the process to users that are registered in the Axon Ivy Engine as users.
+If unchecked it limits the process to users that are registered in the |ivy-engine|
+   as users.

 Violation error
    The selected exception element is thrown when the user lacks the